 Corescan plans to integrate the new technology with the advanced hyper-spectral imaging equipment it has already developed, enabling it to offer its clients a wider and more effective range of drill core analysis solutions, tailored to meet the needs of various sectors within the mining and resources industries.
 Meanwhile, having passed the baton to Corescan as far as the continuing development of Hylogger is concerned, CSIRO can focus its efforts on applying and integrating hyper-spectral data with other data sets, enabling even faster analysis and resource characterisation of mineral deposits in the future.
 Given that in Australia alone, almost $600 million is spent on exploratory drilling every year, the global commercial possibilities for Hylogger could be quite substantial.

 Whether you want to catch up on the latest mining industry news or you are looking for a reliable plant equipment hire service to support your own operations, don’t forget to bookmark our site and come back soon.
-For pricing and availability information concerning specific plant and machinery, please do not hesitate to call or email whenever convenient.
+For pricing and availability information concerning specific plant and machinery, please do not hesitate to call on 1300 11 HIRE (4473) or email whenever convenient.